New spa to open in Mount Pleasant; Charleston cosmetics shop relocating; book sale reshaped

 A new place to get pampered is coming to Mount Pleasant.

-SweatHouz offers an elevated infrared sauna experience designed to give seven times more the benefits of a traditional sauna at a lower temperature.
+SweatHouz offers an elevated infrared sauna experience designed to give seven times more benefits than a traditional sauna at a lower temperature.
 Members enjoy a one-hour getaway in a private suite for a 45-minute sweat and 15-minute refreshing shower designed to rehydrate and tone skin after perspiring.

 In the era of a pandemic, customers are offered touchless check-in and sanitized suites.